Dre Campbell Farm

 6. Essential Oil Spray

-Add 50 drops of your chosen essential oil to one cup of water.
-Next, shake well and spray around areas where boxelder bugs are present.
+Add 50 drops of your chosen essential oil and 1 teaspoon of liquid castile soap to 1 cup of water.
+Shake well before each use, then spray around areas where boxelder bugs are present.

 7. ECOWORKS EC